 Be a team player

 Managing a project might seem like you’re 'in charge' and managing a team, but the best way to manage is to be a part of the team.
-Make an effort to work with your team and get to know them, so that you can figure out the best way to optimize their performance and achieve fantastic results together.
+Make an effort to work with your team and get to know them, so that you can figure out the best way to optimise their performance and achieve fantastic results together.

 What are the attributes of a successful project manager?